rivaldorodrigues/code-kata/README.md

 3. Create a function to calculate the factorial ✅
 4. Calculate the factorial of 1 ✅
 5. Calculate the factorial of 3 ✅
-6. Calculate the factorial of 4
+6. Calculate the factorial of 4 ✅
+7. Refactoring the factorial function

 ### Utility